AlbMLpy/rec_sys_project/readme.md

 3. Run seq_mf.ipynb -> to get the results for SeqMF model

-4. Run seq_mf_privacy.ipynb -> to get the results for SeqMF model with privacy
+4. Run seq_mf_ldp.ipynb -> to get the results for SeqMF model with privacy